Brigadier Ambrose

 Brigadier Ambrose are an alternative pop band from Chatham, England.
-After releasing a series of digital only singles, playing various festivals, and recording sessions for BBC Radio One at Maida Vale, the band released their debut and only album to date Fuzzo in early 2010 through their own Brigadier Records.
+After releasing a series of digital only singles, playing various festivals, and recording sessions for BBC Radio 1 at Maida Vale, the band released their debut and only album to date Fuzzo in early 2010 through their own Brigadier Records.
 Fuzzo was entered into the Mercury Music Prize for 2010 but not short-listed.
 The band were then inactive for several years, until regrouping in early 2015, with the single "Jambon Dandy" released in June 2015.

 Formation

 Brigadier Ambrose formed in 2006 when school friends David Goggin, Matthew Boorman and Daniel Boorman began recording songs they had written at Goggin's house in Chatham.
 The band was completed when Goggin met Karl Butler through a university friend, and the foursome began rehearsing and writing in a studio in Maidstone, Kent.
-The first year was spent playing low key gigs in the Medway Towns, until a demo of the track "Police" made it onto Stuart Maconie's Freak Zone show on BBC 6 Music.
+The first year was spent playing low key gigs in the Medway Towns, until a demo of the track "Police" made it onto Stuart Maconie's Freak Zone show on BBC Radio 6 Music.
 More airplay followed, and the year ended with Alan McGee inviting the band to play at his Death Disco club night at Notting Hill Arts Club twice in consecutive months.